 Baby Driver (2017) – Chapter 1

-Baby Driver follows the story of a getaway driver, Baby, who suffers from chronic tinnitus.
+Baby Driver is the story of a getaway driver, Baby, who suffers from chronic tinnitus.
 He listens to music in his headphones to alleviate the ringing in his ears, creating a soundtrack to everything he does.
 And it's a pretty great soundtrack.

 The audience hears the world as Baby hears it, and that point of view is set up brilliantly in the opening scene.
 We first hear a growing high pitched ring that morphs into a sustained string note that shifts seamlessly into the breaking sound of a car.
-Then Baby hits play on his iPod, and Bellbottoms by the John Spencer Blues Explosion starts to play.
+Then Baby hits play on his iPod, and Bellbottoms by the Jon Spencer Blues Explosion starts to play.
 It's a song with serious attack that bursts to life from the entire system, giving you a sense of being in a private sonic bubble.

 The sound often works in tempo with the music, highlighting syncopated beats.
 The constant movement and organic realism of these effects prevent the sound design conceit from ever feeling gimmicky or clumsy.
 As the getaway begins and the tyres screech across the soundscape, the car slides about while the sonic integration between the fronts and rears is tight and seamless.